GoldenIsAProtogen/GoldensGorillaNametags/README.md

 # Features
 // ===== - ===== - ===== \\\\<br>
-To configure the mod, press "F4" in game or go to "(GorillaTag Directory)\BepInEx\config\golden.gorillanametags.cfg"
+To configure the mod, press "F4" in game or go to "(GorillaTag Directory)\BepInEx\config\golden.gorillanametags.cfg"<br>
 <sub>List below of configurable things</sub>

 - Checks